baresthesiometer, baraesthesiometer (s) (noun)

 , bathyhypoesthesias (pl)

-A decreased sensibility of bodily parts which exist below the surface of the skin: The medication which Dr. Smith administered induced a state of bathyhypoesthesia; so, Susan was generally insensitive to pain.
+A decreased sensibility of bodily parts which exist below the surface of the skin: The medication which Dr. Smith administered induced a state of bathyhypoesthesia, which caused Susan to be generally insensitive to pain.

 bradyesthesia (s) (noun)